21 Nov 2016

 Plenary Properties Long Beach LLC (PPLB), a Plenary-led consortium, is pleased to announce it has achieved financial close for the USD$520 million Long Beach Civic Center Project.

-Plenary Group is the lead developer, sole equity provider and financial arranger for PPLB, which reached financial close today with the City of Long Beach and the Port of Long Beach.
+Plenary is the lead developer, sole equity provider and financial arranger for PPLB, which reached financial close today with the City of Long Beach and the Port of Long Beach.
 Other consortium members include Clark Construction, Edgemoor, Johnson Controls and Skidmore, Owings & Merrill.

 The Project is a public-private partnership to develop, design, build and finance a new Civic Center, with a 40-year operations and maintenance contract.